 Marijuana-Impaired Driving Laws

-This amount of THC in a person’s system is considered safe by the state, as any more will impair a driver’s ability to drive.
-The best rule of thumb is to not drive while even slightly high, as it’s impossible to determine the amount of THC in your system.
+This amount of THC is considered safe by the state, as any more will impair a driver’s ability to drive.
+The best rule of thumb is to not drive while even slightly high, as it’s impossible to determine the amount of THC in your system on your own.